jennie/phish3/public/overlays/scenario-03.md

-# Links and Logins

-Stay sharp and don’t take the bait!
+# Stay sharp and don’t take the bait!

 Phishing scams trick you into clicking on malicious links or entering your login details on fake websites.